 What else?
 Oh yes, the wildlife.

-I did a couple of river trips with Sukau Greenview B&B, both down a quiet tributary, slightly downstream from Sukau town.
+I did a couple of river trips with Sukau Greenview B&B, both down a quiet tributary, downstream from Sukau town.
 We saw lots of proboscis monkeys, including two mating;

 Some people report seeing pygmy elephants and orangutangs.